KenanAegean/KenanAegean/README.md

 ### About Me

 - 🕹️ Passionate **game programmer** turned from a software engineer into a full-time world builder
-- ✈️ Left the 9-to-5 behind to study **Game Programming at Futuregames Academy** in Warsaw
+- ✈️ Studying **Game Programming at Futuregames Academy** in Warsaw
 - 🎨 I love combining **technical systems** with **creative expression** — gameplay, AI, tools, and vibes
 - 💡 Addicted to building: procedural maps, emergent AI, weird ideas that just *might* work
 - 🧪 Also exploring scripting, web dev, mobile apps, automation, and robotics